nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sat Jan 29 2022)
+### Joke of the day (Sun Jan 30 2022)
 <!-- joke -->
->Most boots are made for walkin'.
-Chuck Norris' boots ain't that merciful.
+>You know how they say if you die in your dream then you will die in real life?
+In actuality, if you dream of death then Chuck Norris will find you and kill you.
 <!-- /joke -->

-*Last update: Sat, 29 Jan 2022 00:26:51 GMT*
+*Last update: Sun, 30 Jan 2022 00:29:24 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)